We get lots of questions on skate fitting so we thought a handy blog would help explain.

 "How do I do this 'hairdryer method' you speak of?"

 Its really simple, you put the nozzle of a hairdryer in the opening of the skates, then heat them up on a warm/hot setting for 2/3 minutes.
 Then put your foot inside & tie them up tightly, then get wiggling those toes!
 Moving about, lunging, bending up & down, have a bit of a boogie & generally anything that encourages the material to give a bit.

 "Ok so what am I looking for when I try skates on?"

 OK so when you try skates on you should feel the ends of the boots with your toes, your heels should also be firmly in place & there shouldn't be any room either end, a good way to check is to stand in 'rock star stance' or as if you are doing lunges & see if there is any room to fit a finger down the back of the heel *hint- there shouldn't be, if there is you may want to go smaller, if no then they are likely a good fit for you.
-They should fee snug but what you want to avoid is your toes being bent out of their natural resting position as this can lead to foot deformities in some cases.
+Skates should feel snug/tight but what you want to avoid is your toes being bent out of their natural resting position as this can lead to foot deformities in some cases.
 Remember skates should fit like socks, NOT shoes!